raidancampbell/golang-pprof-talk/30m/30m-speed-pprof.md

 ---
 ## what can it do?

-Give you X-ray vision.
+ - Profiling lets you look at the running system and see the interaction between the program and itself, and the program its environment.
-A good code editor lets you peer through potential callstacks to see dependencies.
+ - Profiling pierces through the abstraction of libraries
-Profiling lets you look at the running system and see the interaction between the program and itself, and the program its environment.
+ - It gives you X-ray vision.

 ---
-## what can it do?
+## what are common usages?

 1. Profile the CPU: is your code using 50% of your CPU while running? this will tell you why.
-1. Profile memory usage: Is something needlessly allocating a lot of memory and needing constant garbage collection?
+1. Profile memory usage: Is something allocating a lot of objects and needing constant garbage collection?
-1. Tracing (not profiling): What's the whole system doing?
+1. Tracing (not profiling): What's the whole runtime doing?
 See the execution, from a DNS query's UDP syscall to the TLS handshake with the target server.

 ---
 ## how can I use it?